Gravity wave parameterization

 Non-propagating component

-The drag forcing due to non-propagating component functions from the PBL top to the level of $kref$ and is weighted by pressure.
-The weights of each level are computed as
+The drag forcing due to non-propagating component functions from the PBL top to $z_{ref}$ and is weighted by pressure.
+The weights at each cell center are computed by interpolating face-level pressure differences:

 and the sum of the weights is

-For level $k$ between PBL top and $kref$, the forcing due to non-propagating component is
+For masked levels, the forcing due to non-propagating component is

 where $(\tau_x, \tau_y, \tau_l, \tau_{np})$ is computed in the base flux calculation.